 Rwandan Alex Ruta would have been deported had the Constitutional Court not intervened.

-Ruta arrived illegally in December 2014 after being instructed by his superior in to to South Africa and engage with the (RNC)‚ an exiled opposition party.
+Ruta arrived illegally in December 2014 after being instructed by his superior in Rwanda to travel to South Africa and engage with the Rwanda National Congress (RNC)‚ an exiled opposition party.

 Ruta had a change of heart about completing the assignment – killing members of the exiled party – and in February 2015 approached the Hawks for help.